Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 Create Fuzzilli Profile

-Create ChakraCoreProfile.swift, this is a file guide Fuzzilli how to fuzz the targeted engine.
-Put this profile file in FuzzilliCli/Profiles.
+Create ChakraCoreProfile.swift.
+This file tells Fuzzilli how to fuzz the target engine.
+Put the profile file in FuzzilliCli/Profiles.

 1